isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 are DoT (DNS-over-TLS), DoH (DNS-over-HTTPS), and DoQ (DNS-over-QUIC), but the option was designed to be extensible to accommodate other protocols in the future.

 DNR option may be configured using convenient notation.
-Comma delimited fields must be provided:
+Comma delimited fields must be provided in the following order:

 - Service Priority (mandatory),
 - ADN FQDN (mandatory),
-- IP address/es (optional - if more than one - they must be space-separated)
+- IP address(es) (optional - if more than one - they must be space-separated)
 - SvcParams as a set of key=value pairs (optional - if more than one - they must be space-separated;
   to provide more than one alpn-id separate them with double backslash escaped comma like in the example below).